strategineer/personal-website/content/blog/2025-01-23/index.md

 # Foundry VTT

-Foundry [VTT](#glossary) is **the** way to do tabletop roleplaying online no matter the complexity of the system.
+Foundry VTT is **the** way to do tabletop roleplaying online.
 If someone's been generous enough to implement a roleplaying game system I'd like to run on Foundry VTT, then I will absolutely always play it that way moving forward.
 It's **that** good.

-After years of suffering through Roll20 (a truly god-awful VTT) and building my own shitty VTT-adjacent tools on Discord or Google Sheets, I'm never going back.
+After years of suffering through Roll20 (a truly god-awful VTT) and building many of my own shitty VTT-adjacent tools on Discord or with Google Sheets, I'm never going back.
 That's how good Foundry VTT is.

-Another reason why I chose the Shadowdark RPG system was because of its great support for play through Foundry VTT.
+Luckily for me, Shadowdark has great support for play through Foundry VTT.

-The only downside is that Foundry VTT requires a bit of setup and has a learning curve.
-However, the following tools can help ease the process.
+The only downside is that Foundry VTT requires a bit of setup and has a bit of a learning curve no matter what roleplaying system you decide to use with it.

 ## Essential Modules